Trade directory · Flint metro · Michigan

 Permit Requirements

 City of Flint requires building permits for roof replacements and major repairs.
 Permit fees range $50-200 based on project value.
-Submit plans to Building Safety Department, allow 3-5 business days for approval.
+Plans review required for commercial projects.

 §3